korcangozumoglu/speechToTextFromFile/README.md

 Run main.exe/main.py

-Type your recordings file name as: ie. voice.mp3 or voice.wav
+Select your recordings file name as: ie. voice.mp3 or voice.wav (IMPORTANT : If the recording you want to select is not a .wav file, you need ffmpeg installed in your system)

 It will create a text file named script.txt and transcribe the recording there